Palash90/site-assets/blogs/build-your-own-nn/README.md

 }
 ```

 These two fields should not be accessible directly, we need to define accessors for them and also, we should expose methods for `add`, `sub` and `mul`.
+For error handling, we'll use the `TensorError` enum.

+Let's write these definitions.
+Later we'll implement them one by one.

 ```rust
 #[derive(Debug, PartialEq)]